seyadeel/DataData/README.md

 This is an Udacity Data Science Nano Degree project which focuses on the COVID-19 vaccination and vaccines.
 The main question covered in this project are

-	1 - What is the total number of vaccination in the world and which countries are leading in the process?
+	1-What is the total number of vaccination in the world and which countries are leading in the process?
-	2 - What is the number of total vaccination per one hundred people and which countries are doing well?
+	2-What is the number of total vaccination per one hundred people and which countries are doing well?
-	3 - Which vaccine or vaccines are administered the most?
+	3-Which vaccine or vaccines are administered the most?
-	4 - Which country has the highest usage of a vaccine per hundred people?
+	4-Which country has the highest usage of a vaccine per hundred people?

 #### File Description